WGLab/doc-ANNOVAR/user-guide/download.md

 Many of the databases that ANNOVAR uses can be directly retrieved from UCSC Genome Browser Annotation Database by `-downdb` argument.

 Several very commonly used annotation databases for human genomes are additionally provided below.
 In general, users can use `-downdb -webfrom annovar` in ANNOVAR directly to download these databases.
+To view of full list of databases prepared by ANNOVAR developers, use `avdblist` keyword in `-downdb` operation.

 ### - For gene-based annotation